dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/trino-configs.md

 ### Session properties

-In some specific cases, there may be needed tuning through the Trino session properties only for a specific dbt model.
+In some specific cases, there may be need for tuning during the Trino session properties only for a specific dbt model.
 In such cases, using the [dbt hooks](https://docs.getdbt.com/reference/resource-configs/pre-hook-post-hook) may come to the rescue:

 ```sql
 {{